antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

 just a direct call as a result.

 So far, this is not different than usual constant folding, with the difference that it's guaranteed to happen.
-What makes it more powerful is the ability of mark some functions as `@blue`.
+What makes it more powerful is the ability to mark some functions as `@blue`.

 Calling a `@blue` function is always a blue operation, and the function body is executed